NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/data-preproc/data-preproc.rst

 SRA sample accession numbers are listed in Table 1.

 .. list-table:: Table 1.
-ENCODE accession numbers for data set used in this tutorial.
+Samples used in this tutorial.
    :widths: 10 25 25 50
    :header-rows: 1